getify/You-Dont-Know-JS/objects-classes/ch3.md

 So how do you know when you should use classes?

-In a theoretical sense, class-orientation is a way of dividing up the business domain of a program into one or more pieces that can each be defined by an "is-a" classification; that's grouping a thing into the set (or sets) of characteristics that thing shares with other things.
-You would say "X is a Y", meaning X has all the characteristics of a thing of kind Y.
+In a theoretical sense, class-orientation is a way of dividing up the business domain of a program into one or more pieces that can each be defined by an "is-a" classification: grouping a thing into the set (or sets) of characteristics that thing shares with other similar things.
+You would say "X is a Y", meaning X has (at least) all the characteristics of a thing of kind Y.

 For example, consider computers.
-We could say a computer is electrical, since it uses electrical current as power.
-It's furthermore electronic, because it manipulates the electrical current beyond simply routing electrons around to produce heat and motion (electrical/magnetic fields).
-A basic desk lamp is electrical, but not particularly electronic.
+We could say a computer is electrical, since it uses electrical current (voltage, amps, etc) as power.
+It's furthermore electronic, because it manipulates the electrical current beyond simply routing electrons around (electrical/magnetic fields), creating a meaningful circuit to manipulate the current into performing more complex tasks.
+By contrast, a basic desk lamp is electrical, but not really electronic.

-We could thus define a class `Electrical` to describe what electrical devices need and can do, and that might include receiving an electrical current (voltage, amps, etc).
-We could then define a further class `Electronic`, and define that it also uses electrical current, but that it further more creates meaningful circuits to manipulate that current, performing more complex tasks than simple electrical devices.
+We could thus define a class `Electrical` to describe what electrical devices need and can do.
+We could then define a further class `Electronic`, and define that in addition to being electrical, `Electronic` things manipulate electricity to create more specialized outcomes.

 Here's where class-orientation starts to shine.
 Rather than re-define all the `Electrical` characteristics in the `Electronic` class, we can define `Electronic` in such a way that it "shares" or "inherits" those characteristics from `Electrical`, and then augments/redefines the unique behaviors that make a device electronic.
 This relationship between the two classes -- called "inheritance" -- is a key aspect of class-orientation.